-One of the common discussion we have with clients is should I buy or lease?
-It’s important as a business owner to conduct your own analysis or have an experience professional to help you make the best decision.
-Below is our in-depth guide to help business owners understand the pros, cons & complexities of each option and ultimate help guide you in making the right decision for your business.
+One of the common discussions we have with clients is should I buy or lease?
+It’s important as a business owner to conduct your own analysis or have an experienced professional to help you make the best decision.
+Below is our in-depth guide to help business owners understand the pros, cons & complexities of each option and ultimately help guide you in making the right decision for your business.
 If you’re not able to find the answer to your specific question or would like help buying or leasing real estate, please contact Robert Stratton at 661-212-5699.

 What’s the difference between buying and leasing?

 When buying commercial property, you are purchasing real property (land and all structures commonly referred to as improvements or fixtures) from a seller with cash or financing (Stay tuned for our guide on commercial financing options and programs available to small businesses!).
 Leasing commercial property requires signing a lease agreement for the tenancy of real property or a portion of real property for a specific period of time.
 Tenants are bound by obligations outlined in the lease agreement between the landlord and tenant.
 Some properties will offer a lease option or lease with option to purchase.
 This type of contract grants the tenant the option of purchasing the property at the end of the lease period.

 Tip: If you’re unfamiliar or overwhelmed with lease agreements your associate will be able to produce a lease abstraction or condensed version of an original lease document, providing a summary of specific and crucial points.

 Now onto the pros and cons of buying and leasing…

 When you purchase commercial property, you get P.A.I.D.
 This is an acronym Stratton International created to help clients understand the financial advantages of buying real estate.